MSDNicrosoft/Command-GUI-Buttons/README.md

 Command GUI Buttons is a fabric mod for Minecraft that allows users to create buttons on their clients for preset chat messages, commands such as `/warp home`, or anything in the chat box.
-Users can bring up this menu in-game with the <kbd>G</kbd> key, type in the button's Name and Command they want to create, and press the `+` to create.
+Users can bring up this menu in-game with the key <kbd>G</kbd>, type in the button's Name and Command they want to create, and press the button `+` to create.
 Then, the button will appear on users' screen for use whenever they want.

 ## Dependencies